 No trip to the Netherlands would be complete without trying bitterballen, herring, or stroopwafels.

-And yes, you will probably want to try Heineken beer too.
+And yes, you will probably want to try local beer too.
 If interested, you can also visit the Heineken Experience.
-It’s quite conveniently located close to the Rijksmuseum and Van Gogh Museum and is therefore easy to squeeze into your itinerary.
-A visit here is nice and is not just for beer drinkers.
+It’s conveniently located rather close to the Rijksmuseum and Van Gogh Museum and is therefore easy to squeeze into your itinerary.
+A visit here is nice and is not just for beer enthusiasts.
 You can see the historic brewery and it’s really educational and entertaining.

 But remember that there are many better beers in the Netherlands than Heineken.
 So – if you like beer – look for some lesser-known craft beers and be sure to try some abbey beers as well.